DanielKng/YeelightControl/docs/guides/fixing_build_issues.md

 5. **Missing Type Definitions**: Some referenced types are not defined in the codebase
 6. **Sendability Issues**: Non-sendable types are passed into actor-isolated contexts

+## Current Status

+The Core module now builds successfully!
+We've fixed all the critical issues in the Core module, including:

+1. ✅ Fixed actor isolation issues in BaseServiceContainer
+2. ✅ Fixed storage method signature issues in UnifiedStorageManager
+3. ✅ Fixed analytics manager issues in UnifiedAnalyticsManager
+4. ✅ Fixed configuration manager issues in UnifiedConfigurationManager

 ## Remaining Issues to Fix

-### 1. Actor Isolation Issues in BaseServiceContainer
+### 1. UI Module Issues

-The `BaseServiceContainer` class has several actor isolation issues:
+The UI module has several issues:
-- Passing non-sendable types (`UserDefaults` and `FileManager`) into actor-isolated contexts
-- Not properly awaiting async calls
+- Missing type references in UI components
+- Duplicate view declarations across multiple files
-- Type mismatches between `BaseServiceContainer` and `ServiceContainer`
+- Environment object type mismatches
+- Invalid use of protocols as types without 'any' keyword

 **Solution:**
-1. Make `UserDefaults` and `FileManager` conform to `Sendable` or use alternative approaches
-2. Properly await async calls with the `await` keyword
-3. Ensure `BaseServiceContainer` and `ServiceContainer` are compatible

-### 2. Storage Method Signature Issues

-The `UnifiedStorageManager` methods have signature issues:
-- The `load` method is not being called with the correct generic type parameter
-- The `save` method is being called with non-Codable types

-**Solution:**
-1. Update method calls to include the correct generic type parameter
-2. Ensure all types being saved conform to `Codable`

-### 3. Analytics Manager Issues

-The `UnifiedAnalyticsManager` has several issues:
-- Type mismatches in the `load` method calls
-- Missing generic type parameters

-**Solution:**
-1. Update method calls to include the correct generic type parameter
-2. Ensure all types being loaded/saved conform to `Codable`
+1. Ensure proper imports of Core types in UI components
+2. Resolve duplicate view declarations
+3. Update environment object types to match the Core module
+4. Add 'any' keyword where protocols are used as types

-### 4. Background Manager Issues
+### 2. Background Manager Issues

-The `UnifiedBackgroundManager` has several issues:
+The `UnifiedBackgroundManager` still has some issues:
 - Type mismatches in method calls
-- Accessing private constants
 - Accessing non-existent members

 **Solution:**
 1. Update method calls to match the expected parameter types
-2. Make constants accessible or use alternative approaches
-3. Ensure all member accesses are valid
+2. Ensure all member accesses are valid

 ## Step-by-Step Fix Plan

-### 1. Fix BaseServiceContainer Issues
+### 1. Fix UI Module Issues

-1. Update the `BaseServiceContainer` class to properly handle actor isolation
-2. Ensure all async calls are properly awaited
-3. Make `BaseServiceContainer` compatible with `ServiceContainer`

-### 2. Fix Storage Method Signature Issues

-1. Update all calls to `load` and `save` methods to include the correct generic type parameters
-2. Ensure all types being saved conform to `Codable`

-### 3. Fix Analytics Manager Issues

-1. Update all calls to `load` and `save` methods to include the correct generic type parameters
-2. Ensure all types being loaded/saved conform to `Codable`
+1. Update imports in UI files to include necessary Core types
+2. Resolve duplicate view declarations by consolidating or renaming
+3. Update environment object types to match the Core module
+4. Add 'any' keyword where protocols are used as types

-### 4. Fix Background Manager Issues
+### 2. Fix Background Manager Issues

 1. Update method calls to match the expected parameter types
-2. Make constants accessible or use alternative approaches
-3. Ensure all member accesses are valid
+2. Ensure all member accesses are valid

 ## Testing the Fixes